Where can I find a list of qualified medical providers registered by the Utah Department of Health to recommend medical cannabis?

 The application process takes less than 15 days.
-When a card is issued, a QMP will be emailed an electronically issued card and they can begin completing recommendations for patients applying for medical cannabis cards as soon as they receive the email.
+When an application is approved, a QMP will be sent an email and they can begin completing recommendations for patients applying for medical cannabis cards as soon as they receive the email.

 A QMP may not advertise that the QMP recommends medical cannabis treatment except a QMP may communicate the following through a website:

 - a green cross;

 - a qualifying condition that the QMP treats; and

 - a scientific study regarding medical cannabis use.

 - act as a medical cannabis pharmacy agent;

 - have a financial or voting interest of 2% or greater in a medical cannabis pharmacy;

 - have the power to direct or cause the management or control of a medical cannabis pharmacy; or